House Bill No. 123

 NEW SECTION.
 Section 7.
 Inventory of improvements.
 (1) The department of fish, wildlife, and parks shall maintain an inventory of commemorative displays, statues, artwork, plaques, and other improvements upon the grounds of the capitol complex, including the executive residence and original governor's mansion.

-(2) The department of administration shall maintain an inventory of commemorative displays, statues, artwork, plaques, and other improvements in the capitol BUILDING.
+(2) The department of administration shall maintain an inventory of commemorative displays, statues, artwork, plaques, and other improvements in the capitol.

 (3) Both departments shall make their inventories available to the council.